peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 </table>

-## Is there a difference between the two genders in getting a placement?
+## Did gender impact the chances of receving a placement offer?

 **Key findings**: